 Season 3 of the NBA 2K League came to an epic conclusion with Wizards DG taking down Warriors Gaming Squad 3-1 in the NBA 2K League Finals, which means it’s time for everyone’s favorite offseason tradition, Team Recaps!
 This time around we are sorting through the playoff teams.
 Again, small disclaimer, the offseason needs are based off Season 3 performance.
 We obviously don’t know how 2K21 is going to affect the league meta yet, so we’ll keep it easy on ourselves for now.
 Let’s continue our Season 4 prep!
-Check out Part 1 and Part 2.
+Check out Part 1, Part 2, and Part 4.

 (7-9, 10th seed)